Canada saver: RRSP or TFSA first for retirement?

 Personalise it

-When you open the preset, change only what differs from your situation:
+When you try your own version, change only what differs from your situation:

 • Replace the savings levels with what you can truly automate today, and add step-ups for expected pay rises.